-Motion and Title: Staff recommends motion to approve: a Certification by State or Local Official of PHA Plans Consistency with the Consolidated Plan for the Palm Beach County Housing Authority (PBCHA).
+Motion and Title: Staff recommends motion to execute: a "Certification by State or Local Official of PHA Plans Consistency with the Consolidated Plan" for the Palm Beach County Housing Authority (PBCHA).

 Summary: The U.S. Department of Housing and Urban Development (HUD) requires housing authorities to submit a Five Year Plan and an Annual Plan along with an annual certification of their consistency with the Consolidated Plan of the local jurisdiction.
-PBCHA has provided an Agency Plan Summary of its Five Year Plan for Fiscal Years 2016-2020 and its Annual Plan for Fiscal Year 2016 to the Department of Economic Sustainability (DES) for review and DES has determined that it is consistent with the Palm Beach County Consolidated Plan.
-In its review, DES determined that the goals are consistent with the overall goals and specific housing objectives outlined in the County's Consolidated Plan including increasing the supply of affordable housing, improving the quality of existing affordable rental housing, improving access to affordable rental housing and establishing partnerships to address the needs of the County's homeless population.
-Since the PBCHA Agency Plan Summary is consistent with the County's Consolidated Plan, staff recommends approval of this certification.
-(Strategic Planning) Countywide (JB)
+PBCHA has provided an Agency Plan Summary of its Five Year Plan for Fiscal Years 2017-2021 and its Annual Plan for Fiscal Year 2017 to the Department of Economic Sustainability (DES) for review and DES has determined that it is consistent with the Palm Beach County Consolidated Plan.
+In its review, DES examined the nine (9) goals outlined in the PBCHA Five Year/Annual Agency Plan and determined that they are consistent with the overall goals and specific housing objectives outlined in the County's Consolidated Plan including increasing the supply of affordable housing, improving the quality of existing affordable rental housing, and improving access to affordable rental housing.
+Since the PBCHA Five Year/Annual Agency Plan is consistent with the County's Consolidated Plan, staff recommends execution of this certification.
+Countywide (JB)

 Background and Justification: Palm Beach County's Consolidated Plan contains the County's strategy for addressing housing, economic, and community development issues over a five-year period.
 DES is responsible for completing the Consolidated Plan in accordance with HUD regulations at 24 CFR Part 91.
-The current Consolidated Plan, covering the period Fiscal Year 2010-2015, was approved (R2010-1157) by the Board of County Commissioners on July 20, 2010.
+The current Consolidated Plan, covering the period Fiscal Years 2015-2020, was approved (R2015-049) by the Board of County Commissioners on July 21, 2015.

-Attachments:
+Attachments(s):

-1. Certification by State or Local Official of PHA Plans Consistency with the Consolidated Plan

-2. PBCHA Agency Plan Summary
+1. Certification by State or Local Official of PHA Plans Consistency with the Consolidated Plan 2.
+PBCHA Agency Plan Summary